Friday, September 22, 2023

 Short Pass

-When a player passes the ball there must be sufficient space for an opposing player to be able to intercept the ball with a hand as it moves from the hands of the thrower to those of the receiver.
+When a player passes the ball there must be sufficient space for an opposing player to be able to deflect or intercept the ball as it moves from the hands of the passer to those of the receiver.

 Centre Passes and Passes on Court